Skip to main content

 This differs from our other standard operational procedures because we have additional requirements, as we need to post warning signs.
 We have to limit access.
 We need to have designated work areas, and we have to keep usage records.
 And these are things that we do commonly with our formaldehyde.
 Along with these additional things, we have to comply with the global harmonization system on the labeling of our chemicals.
 This rule came in effect in December 2013 and we had until June 2016 to make sure that we were in total compliance.

 Here is an example of a GSH label.
 This is for our formalin.
 So as you can see here, we are using our placards and we have three here, so we have the one that is actually the acute toxicity.
 That’s our skull and cross bones.
 Our carcinogen, so that’s our little man with a heart here, and our corrosive.
-Also, at a minimum on a formalin label, we must have the words danger formaldehyde, cancer hazard, and causes skin, eye, and respiratory irritation.
+Also, at a minimum on a formalin label, we must have the word's danger formaldehyde, cancer hazard, and causes skin, eye, and respiratory irritation.
 This label would be on anything that has formalin in it that is greater than 1%.
 So those mixtures of special stains, which do contain formalin, must also have this label.

 We also must post warning signs at all entrances and access ways in regulated areas where everyone levels exceed the PEL or the STEL.
 And this is just an example of the posting.
-In regards to examples of designated areas or sometimes referred to these as restricted areas, so the example here, an automated tissue processor, would be considered a designated area because it contains formalin in the retort.
+In regard to examples of designated areas or sometimes referred to these as restricted areas, so the example here, an automated tissue processor, would be considered a designated area because it contains formalin in the retort.
 And it has a potential for exceeding the permissible exposure limit when the retort is open.

 So in regard to our formaldehyde monitoring, we want to remember from our standard that we need to do initial baseline monitoring.
 And this is done anytime there is a potential for exposure of greater than 0.1%.
 So remember, you have to do this if there is a potential.
 Just because you're using your work practices, your engineering controls, and you're below that limit, you have to assume that if you have formaldehyde and you don’t have those engineering controls that they are still is a potential.
 You need to identify all workers exposed but all the monitoring can be done if you have one designated employee, as long as that employee is representative of the employees that are exposed.
 So that means you can pick one person.
 You don’t have to monitor everyone.
 But the person has to do the duties that all of the people would have done so that it’s representative of the exposure.